 "Yeah," agreed another, "If she would'a behaved she wouldn't be tied up."

 "We can take the lass out of your hair," said Ned, "Surely she is no use to you."

 The third man shook his head and shrunk down next to the lass and stroked her cheek with a nasty, yellow-toothed smile.
 She tried in vain to move away from the man, for the ropes held her in place.
-The man's expression turned angry as he raised his hand and struck her hard enough on the head to knock her out cold, "We can find plenty uses," he chuckled, "Once we, uh, whip her into line."
-Mistake #2.
+The man's expression turned angry as he raised his hand and struck her hard enough on the head to knock her out cold.
+"We can find plenty uses," he assured Ned.
+"Once we, uh, whip her into line."

-I could tell Steve, Dan, and Ned were getting just as angry as I at these men.
-I raised my gun first, "Untie her or I'll shoot."
+Joe could tell Steve, Dan, and Ned were getting just as angry as he was at these men.
+Pointing his gun squarely at the chest of the man closest to the girl, he spoke through gritted teeth.
+"Untie her or I'll shoot."

-It was then that I noticed we weren't alone.
-Three other men joined us, sitting before me, "Ye got some flame in ye, lass," said one of them with a smile, "But if you don't mind me sayin' I think you need some protection, considering you got captured."
+The oldest looking one of the lot stood and made his way over to them, chuckling all the while.
+"Ye got some flame in ye, lass." he said with a smile.
+"But if you don't mind me sayin' I think you were in need of some protection, considering you got captured."

-I crossed my arms over my chest, "For your information, they only had me hostage for only a few hours before your lot discovered us.
+Stubbornly, she crossed her arms over her chest, thrusting her nose up in the air obstanantly.
+"For your information, they only had me hostage for only a few hours before your lot discovered us.
 I was goin' to escape when the time was right."

 Truthfully, she could've continued her verbal defenses for hours if she wished, but there was something about the newcomer that distracted her.
 Although she was rather certain that she'd never been formally aquainted with the man, something about him was familar.
 Was it the good-natured gleam in his dark brown eyes?
 Or perhaps his taunting smirk that seemed so daring, so defiant as if that of a...